MatthewThePham/Matthew/readme.md

 ## About project
 Our team of 3 engineers decided on creating a skill which can help people who are in rush and need the nearest location, such as a hospital, all using your voice.
-Simply ask for the area of interest, and an Alexa card will be sent onto your phone, containg the place name and address.
+Simply ask for the area of interest, and an Alexa card will be sent onto your phone, containing the place name and address.

 This project was created for the [Alexa Tech For Good Hackaton](https://alexatechforgood.devpost.com/) and will be submitted in order to hopefully obtain the best use of category of open source data.

 We will try and support

-hospital,
+//fuel has no special cases
-shelter,
+//charging stations need to list socket type.
-recycling,
+//police has no special cases
-police (police station),
+//clinic has no special cases
-waste_disposal,
+//waste_dispotal has no special cases

-bus_station,
+fuel (gas stations),
-library,
+charging_station (for electric cars), clinic, police (police station), waste_disposal,

 [Other places that can be added](https://wiki.openstreetmap.org/wiki/Key:amenity)